Api reference

 Returns components that are actually billed to the specified debtor.

-This method accounts for collection methods: - If debtor is company: includes company components AND primary components with payroll - If debtor is primary: only includes primary components with direct_billing
+This method accounts for collection methods: - If debtor is company: includes company components AND primary components with (payroll or flexben_fund) - If debtor is primary: only includes primary components with direct_billing

 Source code in components/premium/internal/domain/fee.py